b7w/bviewer/docs/intro/installation.rst

     App tested only with ubuntu 12.04, python 2.7, postgres 9.1 and nginx 1.2.

-DB driver and image library
+Database driver and image library
 ===========================

-.. index:: DB driver and image library
-.. index:: Image library
+.. index:: Database driver, Image library

 There is two ways.
 First install them from ubuntu package library.
 Or install from source.
 The second is more preferred.